R. Kelly Now At The Center Of Another Sexual Assault Investigation Involving A Baltimore Teen

 R. Kelly is facing a different legal issue with each day that passes.
-Now, new details have surfaced about the alleged 1996 sexual assault of a teen from Baltimore, Maryland.
-According to News One, Latresa Scaff and Rochelle Washington were just teenagers – reportedly 15 and 16 years old – when they attended R. Kelly 1996 concert at the Baltimore Arena.
+Now, new details have surfaced about an alleged 1996 sexual assault of a teen from Baltimore, Maryland.
+According to News One, Latresa Scaff and Rochelle Washington were just teenagers – reportedly 15- and 16-years-old – when they attended an R. Kelly concert at the Baltimore Arena in 1996.

-In addition to attending the concern, Scaff and Washington had received a flyer about a concert after-party that was held in close proximity of the arena.
+In addition to attending the concert, Scaff and Washington had received a flyer about a concert after-party that was held in close proximity of the arena.
 There, they met R. Kelly.
 Like most of R. Kelly’s adoring fans, they were ecstatic when they had the opportunity to meet the Grammy Award-winning singer.
 Initially, they thought it would be a typical “Meet and Greet” with adoring fans meeting their idol.
 However, the chance encounter was reportedly anything but typical.

 After attending the after-party, where the teens were allegedly given marijuana and alcohol, they were reportedly invited to R. Kelly’s hotel room and that’s where things took a disturbing turn for the worse.
 During their press conference, both Scaff and Washington recalled their encounter with R. Kelly.
 Almost immediately after they entered his hotel room, R. Kelly allegedly proceeded to sexually assault Scaff.